hannobraun/vndf-2016/README.md

 > pan client

-This will start a client.
-You need to run the server first, so the client has something to connect to (see above).
+To successfully start a client, you need to run the server first, so the client has something to connect to (see above).

-## More Information
+## Additional Information

 The VNDF website is located at [http://hannobraun.de/vndf](http://hannobraun.de/vndf).
 Especially interesting is the [newsletter archive](http://hannobraun.de/vndf/news/).

-There's also some documentation in this repository in the [docs directory](https://github.com/hannobraun/vndf/tree/master/docs).
+There's also some documentation in the [docs directory](https://github.com/hannobraun/vndf/tree/master/docs) of this repository.
 The [game design](https://github.com/hannobraun/vndf/blob/master/docs/game-design/start-here.md) documentation is probably most interesting.

 And of course there's the [source code](https://github.com/hannobraun/vndf/tree/master/source/rust/vndf) itself.